23f2000237/IESCPV2/mad_2_prj_folder/readme.md

 This is the Readme file of this Project.
-I'm using this to learn crud operations with SQLAlchemy then implementing that in my final project.
+I'm maintaining this to track my progress in my MAD-II Project
- I'm Invested In SQLAlchemy here because I need it for login authentication or else, I don't care